Financial Policy

 7. The scheduled replacement of operating assets and a sound, ongoing maintenance program require that the Town spend funds regularly to keep property and equipment in good operating condition.
 The absence of maintenance results in shortened life, unsafe conditions, and unexpected expenses.
 In times of fiscal restraint, it is easy to defer regular capital investments, but this generally proves to be "penny wise and pound foolish.”

-8. On-going maintenance and repair costs should be funded through the applicable department’s operating budgets.
-Major maintenance and repair costs that extend the useful life of an asset beyond the original expectation should be viewed as a capital expense such as a new engine for a truck or new roof for a building.
+8. Ongoing maintenance and repair costs should be funded through the applicable department’s Operating Budgets.
+Major maintenance and repair costs that extend the useful life of an asset beyond the original expectation should be viewed as a capital expense, such as a new engine for a truck or new roof for a building.

 10. The Capital Outlay Plan for any fiscal year, excluding expenditures financed by debt, should budget an expenditure amount equal to between 3% and 6% of the Town's Operating Budget for that fiscal year, except in extraordinary circumstances.
-Calculation of this ratio should not include the cost of capital items that are included in separate Warrant Articles presented to Town Meeting.
+Calculation of this ratio shall not include the cost of capital items that are included in separate Warrant Articles presented to Town Meeting.
 Capital expenditures that are not financed by debt or by dedicated grants should be funded from recurring revenues, departmental revolving funds, user fees (e.g., Sewer Dept.), Enterprise Funds (e.g., South Shore Country Club, Weir River Water System), and the like, and not from Fund Balance (except as specifically discussed in Item 7 of the Financial Management section of this Policy).

 DEBT SERVICE